Rancho Nicasio: History

 In 1844, Governor Manuel Micheltorena granted the 56621 acre Rancho Nicasio to Pablo de la Guerra and John B.R.
 Cooper.
 By 1849, there were three owners — Pablo de la Guerra, Cooper, and Jasper O’Farrell.
 In 1850 Pablo de la Guerra sold his 30848 acre undivided share of the ranch to Henry Wager Halleck.
 Halleck had arrived in California in 1847 as a lieutenant in the United States Engineers, accompanied by his friend, Lt.
 William Tecumseh Sherman.
-Halleck was a partner in the San Francisco law firm, Halleck, Peachy & Billings, and in the Civil War was promoted by President Abraham Lincoln to general-in-chief of the armies of the United States.
+Halleck was a partner in the San Francisco law firm Halleck, Peachy & Billings, and in the Civil War was promoted by President Abraham Lincoln to general-in-chief of the armies of the United States.
 Halleck hunted and fished at Rancho Nicasio, and built a house on the creek near Nicasio, now called Halleck Creek.
 In 1850, Cooper sold his 16293 acre undivided share of the ranch to Benjamin Rush Buckelew.
 Besides Cooper’s share of Rancho Nicasio, Buckelew also purchased Cooper’s Rancho Punta de Quentin and John Reed’s Rancho Corte Madera del Presidio.
 In 1851, O’Farrell sold his 9479 acre share to James Black, the grantee of Rancho Cañada de Jonive.
 In 1852 Buckelew sold 7598 acre to William Reynolds and Daniel Frink.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Nicasio was filed with the Public Land Commission in 1852, and the grant patented to Black, Buckelew, Halleck, and Reynolds and Frink in 1870.
+A separate claim was filed by Juan Bautista Alvarado in 1853, but was rejected due to lack of evidence.

 Black later bought Halleck’s share of Rancho Nicasio.
 Black also bought Rancho Olompali from Camilo Ynitia, the last Olompali Indian chief, in 1852.
 Black's daughter, Mary, married Dr. Galen Burdell.
 Black's wife, Maria Agustina Sais, died in Dr. Burdell's dental chair in 1864.
 In 1866 Black married Maria Loreto Duarte, Ygnacio Pacheco’s widow.
 James Black died in 1870.